AdobeDocs/experience-manager-65.en/help/sites-developing/spa-getting-started-angular.md

 ### AEM Project Archetype {#aem-project-archetype}

-Any AEM project should leverage the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html), which supports SPA projects using React or Angular and leverages the SPA SDK.
+Any AEM project should use the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html), which supports SPA projects using React or Angular and uses the SPA SDK.

 ## Application Structure {#application-structure}